The U.S. will do "what we must" to keep the strait open, official says

-The 34-mile-wide shipping channel leads in and out of the Persian Gulf between Iran and Oman.
+The shipping channel leads in and out of the Persian Gulf between Iran on one coast and Oman and the United Arab Emirates on the other.
 It is strategically important because tankers carrying oil travel through it.

 Physically closing the strait would require means that likely are not available to Iran, said Professor Jean-Paul Rodrigue of Hofstra University.